AI for Tuberculosis Research

 Our Humble Beginnings

 In September 2023, we opened our doors at UC San Diego as a mixed computational and experimental group.
-Our passion lies at the intersection of AI and biochemistry, with a particular focus on protein language models and the enzyme-to-substrate mapping problem.
-We're on a mission to explore how artificial intelligence can help us better understand enzymes, their substrates, and biochemical systems more generally.
+Our mission is to bring cutting-edge AI for tuberculosis research — from predicting essential protein interactions to designing protein-based inhibitors.
+At the same time, we pursue foundational problems in biochemistry, with a focus on protein language models and the enzyme-to-substrate mapping challenge.

 The Computational Lab